What Is Brainspotting? A Clinical Guide for Practitioners

 Countertransference in Therapy: Types, Signs & Management

 Most therapists know the moment: a client says something and an unexpected feeling surfaces – irritation, over-protectiveness, a sudden desire to rescue, or an inexplicable sense of boredom.
-That internal response is not random, and it is not irrelevant.
-Countertransference in therapy refers to the emotional and psychological reactions a therapist experiences in relation to […]
+That response is not random.
+An estimated 59.3 million U.S. adults lived with a mental illness in 2022, per the National Institute of Mental Health, and the […]

 Transference in Therapy: Types, Signs & How to Manage It